Why did you decide to write YA?

 Is The Sweetest Dark Series connected to the Drákon Series?

 Yup.
 But only distantly.
 The Sweetest Dark Series is very stand-alone: all new characters, setting, etc. So it’s not necessary to have read any of the other books to plunge into this one.
 I know writers say that a lot but I mean it.
 Really.
 You can trust me.

 What’s the order of the books?

 The Sweetest Dark Series starts with, of course, The Sweetest Dark.
 The second book in this series is The Deepest Night.
-It’s due out in the summer of 2013.

 I’m currently writing the third book and no, I’m not telling you the title.
 Because I haven’t figured it out yet.